Bathroom Safety Tips for Seniors

 The bathroom is the area of the house in which adults, regardless of age, are most likely to sustain an injury according to the Centers for Disease Control (CDC).
 An ADA-compliant bathroom can make it possible to live independently in your home, yet 79% of adults age 50 and up would need to modify their bathrooms in order to do this safely.
 Here are seven tips to keep in mind if you’re interested in upgrading or remodeling your bathroom to age in place:

-Aging in place tip #1: Increase mobility support
+Aging in place tip #1: Increase mobility support in bathroom

 As we get older, our muscles weaken, and our range of mobility becomes increasingly limited.
 To avoid injury, it’s important to add mobility support throughout your bathroom.
 One way you can do this is by adding grab bars in your shower and along the main wall of your bathroom for stability.
 They can double as towel racks so they are hardly noticeable in the design, but they will provide extra security for when you need it.
 Other updates to make the bathroom more accessible for those with mobility limitations include: